Flexbox CSS ready

 FAQ:

-Why did align-content not change the preview?
+Why did align-content not change anything?

 Should I use row-reverse or column-reverse?